Diffraction Aided Wireless Positioning: Asymptotic Techniques To Model Diffraction

 \subsection{Path Length Model}

-In this section, we apply the law of diffraction to derive a closed-form expression for the path length $AQ_eB$, which is presented in the next lemma. \begin{lemma} The path length $p$ traced out by the geometrical path $AQ_eB$ in Fig.\,\ref{fig_GTD_half_plane} is expressed as
+In this section, we apply the law of diffraction to derive a closed-form expression for the path length $\bm{X_aQ_e\alpha}$, which is presented in the next lemma. \begin{lemma} The path length $p$ traced out by the geometrical path $\bm{X_aQ_e\alpha}$ in Fig.\,\ref{fig_GTD_half_plane} is expressed as

-Here, the coordinates of the diffraction point $Q_e$, $\bm{Q}_e=[q_x,0,z_e]^T$ can be expressed as a convex combination of the coordinates of the endpoints of the edge $\bm{X}_1=[x_1,0,z_e]^T$ and $\bm{X}_2=[x_2,0,z_e]^T$ as
+Here, the coordinates of the diffraction point $\bm{Q}_e=[q_x,0,z_e]^T$, can be expressed as a convex combination of the coordinates of the endpoints of the edge $\bm{X}_1=[x_1,0,z_e]^T$ and $\bm{X}_2=[x_2,0,z_e]^T$ as

-\end{lemma} \begin{IEEEproof} The proof uses Definition \ref{definition_law_of_diffraction} and is presented in Appendix \ref{derivation_path_length}. \end{IEEEproof} \begin{remark} This result can also be derived from Fermat's principle of least time.
-By applying this principle, we calculate the derivative of the path length expression in eq. \eqref{eq_path_length_half_plane} with respect to the x-coordinate $q_x$ of the diffraction point $Q_e$ and set the expression obtained to zero i.e., $\frac{\delta p}{\delta q_x}=0$.
-This gives the same expression that is obtained from the diffraction law.\end{remark}
+\end{lemma} \begin{IEEEproof} The proof uses Definition \ref{definition_law_of_diffraction} and is presented in Appendix \ref{derivation_path_length}. \end{IEEEproof} This result can also be derived from Fermat's principle of least time.
+By applying this principle, we calculate the derivative of the path length expression in eq. \eqref{eq_path_length_half_plane} with respect to the x-coordinate $q_x$ of the diffraction point $\bm{Q_e}=[q_x,0,z_e^u]^T $ and set the expression obtained to zero, that is, $\frac{\delta p}{\delta q_x}=0$.
+This gives the same expression as is obtained from the diffraction law.

+This is a general path length expression applicable for modeling diffraction from any edge.
+In the conference version of this article \cite{duggal20243d}, we used this expression for indoor positioning; however, it required detailed positional knowledge of the diffracting edges.
+Corollary \ref{corollary_diffraction_path_length_building} in section \ref{sec_simplified_model_of_building} presents an improved diffraction path length expression tailored to the modeled scenario, and in Corollary \ref{corollary_conditions_for_positioning} in section \ref{section_FIM_derivation} we derive the necessary and sufficient conditions for positioning using this model.
+Thus, we are able to eliminate the need for detailed positioning knowledge about the diffraction edges.